Accelerate Science for Women's Health - Donate Here

 - Irritable Bowel Syndrome: In a project funded by NIDDK, we have defined a gut-brain conduit that propagates intestinal visceral pain syndromes, such as IBS, which disproportionately affects women.
 Read our team's study that defines EC cells as the major driver of gut pain (Bayrer, Castro, et al., 2023).
 Newer work delineates the role of estrogen signaling in visceral pain—stay tuned for our upcoming bioRxiv preprint in late 2024.

-- IRACDA Scholars Program: I also direct the UCSF IRACDA Program, which seeks to train the next generation of scientists in biomedical research - funding is provided by NIGMS.
+- IRACDA Scholars Program: I also direct the UCSF IRACDA Program aimed at training the next generation of scientists in biomedical research.
+Funding for our 12 UCSF Scholars is provided by NIGMS.